HappyFrowl/documentation/Linux/StorageManagement.md

 ### Hard and Symbolic Links
 - **Hard Link**
     - A link to another file’s inode.
-    - Can only occur within the same file system.
+    - Can only occur within the same filesystem.
     - `ls -la`: Displays hard link count (second column).
     - Directories have a minimum of 2 links: one for itself and one for its parent.
     - Files have a minimum of 1 link.